Barnoldswick Railway: Construction and opening

-Barnoldswick was a small cotton weaving community.
+Barnoldswick was a small cotton weaving community, located in the West Craven area of the West Riding of Yorkshire before becoming incorporated into the district of Pendle in Lancashire in 1974.
 Local industry was hampered by poor transport links, although this was mitigated by the opening of a local part of the Leeds and Liverpool Canal in the last decade of the 18th century.

 The Midland Railway line from Skipton to Colne opened in 1848, by-passing Barnoldswick, and this emphasised the disadvantage, giving a boost to communities on the line of route.

 Commitment was raised locally to build a line from the town to make a junction with the Midland Railway at Sough Bridge, near Earby.
 An authorising act of Parliament for the Barnoldswick Railway Company, the Barnoldswick Railway Act 1867 (30 & 31 Vict. clxxxi), was obtained on 12 August 1867.

 The line was 1 mi 1342 yd in length from the junction at Sough Bridge; the junction was called Barnoldswick Junction.
 The line was worked by the Midland Railway from its opening on 13 February 1871. by the Midland Railway.